 A Question: What do you think, which keyword in the list looks the best?

 Remember, both requirements have to be fulfilled at the same time. “long tail keyword research” has the highest Monthly Searches, but its QSR is great too.

 In my opinion “best long tail keyword research tool” is the best.
 It has Monthly Searches 199 and QSR 44.
 Now the only thing left is to create an attractive blog title, using this keyword.
 Besides, that use the same keyword in your first paragraph.
 Then just write naturally.

 And that’s it.
 If you write quality content consistently and use low competition keywords, your web pages begin to rank high.

-I’d love to hear from you so please leave a comment below and ask a question or let me know what you think… How do you find low competition keywords?
-Please share.
+I’d love to hear from you so please leave a comment below and let me know what you think… Also, how do YOU find low competition keywords?